miguelgrinberg/Flask-SocketIO/docs/intro.rst

 they implement the
 `Socket.IO protocol <https://github.com/socketio/socket.io-protocol>`_.
 The `python-socketio <https://github.com/miguelgrinberg/python-socketio>`_
-package includes a Python client.
+package (which provides the Socket.IO server implementation used by Flask-SocketIO) includes a Python client.

 Version compatibility
 ---------------------